 Elisa Casseri

-In 2022 her short story La dote was published in the anthology Data di nascita, edited by Teresa Ciabatti and published by Solferino.
-The same year she contributed one of her texts to the collection I figli che non voglio (Mondadori), edited by Simonetta Sciandivasci
+In 2022, her short story La dote was published in the anthology Data di nascitadited by Teresa Ciabatti and published by Solferino.
+Also in 2022, an article was published in the collection I figli che non voglio (Mondadori), edited by Simonetta Sciandivasci.

 Data di nascita